 Or is it all of the above?

-If you are here, you’re probably trying to figure this out.
-You want to make sure baby is getting enough sleep so that he (or sweet she) is happy, well rested, and getting the restoration that comes from true rest.
+You’re probably trying to figure this out, too.
+Make sure baby is getting enough sleep so that he (or sweet she) is happy, well rested, and getting the restoration that comes from true rest.

 That is not only possible, it’s not as difficult as you think.
 It all boils down to a few things.